-About ULTOMIRIS
+About ULTOMIRIS®

-ULTOMIRIS (ravulizumab-cwvz) is the first and only long-acting C5 complement inhibitor.
-It is administered intravenously every eight weeks or every four weeks for pediatric patients less than 20 kg, following a loading dose.
-ULTOMIRIS works by inhibiting the C5 protein in the terminal complement cascade, a part of the body's immune system.
-The terminal complement cascade, when activated in an uncontrolled manner, plays a role in severe ultra-rare disorders.
-ULTOMIRIS is approved in the U.S., Japan, and the EU as a treatment for adults with PNH and in the U.S. for aHUS to inhibit complement-mediated thrombotic microangiopathy (TMA) in adult and pediatric (one month of age and older) patients.
+ULTOMIRIS® (ravulizumab) is the first and only long-acting C5 complement inhibitor.
+The medication works by inhibiting the C5 protein in the terminal complement cascade, a part of the body's immune system.
+When activated in an uncontrolled manner, the complement cascade over-responds, leading the body to attack its own healthy cells.
+ULTOMIRIS is administered intravenously every eight weeks or every four weeks for pediatric patients less than 20 kg, following a loading dose.
+ULTOMIRIS is approved in the United States (U.S.), European Union (EU) and Japan as a treatment for adults with paroxysmal nocturnal hemoglobinuria (PNH) and in the U.S. for atypical hemolytic uremic syndrome (aHUS) to inhibit complement-mediated thrombotic microangiopathy (TMA) in adult and pediatric (one month of age and older) patients.
+To learn more about the regulatory status of ULTOMIRIS in the countries that we serve, please visit www.alexion.com.

-You can read more about the study results for this clinical program on alexion.com.

-INDICATIONS & IMPORTANT SAFETY INFORMATION FOR ULTOMIRIS (ravulizumab-cwvz) 300 mg / 30 mL injection for intravenous use
+U.S. INDICATIONS & IMPORTANT SAFETY INFORMATION FOR ULTOMIRIS (ravulizumab-cwvz) 300 mg / 30 mL injection for intravenous use